hangelwen/miR-PREFeR/README.md

 3. (Optional) An GFF (<http://www.sanger.ac.uk/resources/software/gff/spec.html>) file which lists regions in the gnome sequences that should be ignored from miRNA analysis.

 #### a).
 Genome fasta file ####
 Fasta format specification can be found at <http://www.ncbi.nlm.nih.gov/BLAST/blastcgihelp.shtml>.
-In miR-PREFeR, when an identifier of a genomic sequence is needed, the first part that does not contain any white space characters (whitespace, tab, etc) is used.
+In miR-PREFeR, for the string following ">", only the first word that  is delimited by any white space characters (whitespace, tab, etc) is used.
 For example, for the following sequence, 'ath-MIR773a' is used as the identifier of the seqeunce. **Thus, please ensure that all the sequences in the FASTA files have different identifiers.**

     >ath-MIR773a MI0005103
     AGGAGGCAAUAGCUUGAGCAAAUAAUUGAUUGCAGAAGUCCAUCGACUAAAGCUGUCACCUGUUUGCUUCCAGCUUUUGUCUCCU